HenryKamg/VideoDownloader/README.md

 # How to Run

-npm start
+npm start  # get a coffee or 10

 # Require

-ffmpeg lib
+ffmpeg lib needed

 # Thanks

 lgy & soimort